Estimated reading time: 6 minutes

 You could also sprinkle with crushed graham crackers or drizzle homemade caramel on top and sliced bananas.

-If you prefer to have a warm banana pudding, enjoy it right from the pot as is, which is equally as delicious.
+If you prefer a warm banana pudding, enjoy it right from the pot as is, which is equally as delicious.

 Mr.CBB